pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	SET PASSWORD FOR 'root'@'%' = '<change-to-your-password>';

-_Note that, this command contains some special characters which cannot be auto-populated, you need to copy and paste it into your console manually._
+_Note that, this command contains some special characters which cannot be auto-populated in the google cloud shell tutorial: you need to copy and paste it into your console manually._

 Congratulations, you are now up and running with a distributed TiDB database compatible with MySQL!